zefrenchwan/nodz/README.md

 ### Books

 * **Barabasi: Networks Science**: Author has a style, many ideas, not a lot of details about some key parts.
 Brilliant, really good to understand complex networks ideas.
 But...
-Not for a first read, not at all.
+Not for a first read
 * **Mentzer, Fortunato, Davis: a first course in network science** : very good too, covers more topics and is easier, first read material for sure!
 * **Boullier: Propagations** (in french).
 WHAT A BOOK !
 Very clever ideas about propagations and related use of data.
 A source of inspiration to go further than technical implementations